isabelstoddart/data-structures/wa02/README.md

 I realized that if I print out the text as an html file instead of a text file I could split by breaks, so I did this and then only printed the index of the text in between the breaks that I wanted (which was the third text after the breaks or index 2).

-And then I had just the address I wanted.
+And then I had just the address.
 Overall, I used cheerio to get the html code after each td tag, found the html code under the specific style of "border-bottom:1px solid #e3e3e3; width:260px”, took that code in as html text and split that by breaks, found the text I wanted in that split array, and split that text by commas to get just the address I wanted.

 Then I printed out all the addresses to a text file using the format used in the starter code, included below.